Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Ormond recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Ormond averaged around 43 new dwelling approvals annually over the past 5 financial years, totalling an estimated 215 homes.
-As of FY-26, 14 approvals have been recorded.
-Over these 5 years (FY-21 to FY-25), an average of 1.3 new residents per year per dwelling constructed was observed, indicating balanced supply and demand with stable market conditions.
-However, recent data shows this ratio has intensified to 12.1 people per dwelling over the past 2 financial years, suggesting growing popularity and potential undersupply.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Ormond averaged around 43 new dwelling approvals annually over the past five financial years.
+This totals an estimated 215 homes.
+So far in FY-26, 19 approvals have been recorded.
+On average, 1.2 new residents per year per dwelling constructed were added between FY-21 and FY-25, indicating a balanced supply and demand with stable market conditions.
+However, recent data shows an intensification to 12.2 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

 New homes are being built at an average expected construction cost value of $714,000, reflecting a developer focus on the premium segment with upmarket properties.

-In FY-26, there have been $6.7 million in commercial approvals, indicating limited commercial development focus compared to residential.
+There have also been $6.7 million in commercial approvals this financial year, indicating limited commercial development focus.
 Compared to Greater Melbourne, Ormond has around three-quarters the rate of new dwelling approvals per person and places among the 57th percentile of areas assessed nationally.
-Current new development consists of 18.0% detached houses and 82.0% medium and high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This represents a notable shift from the area's existing housing composition (currently 47.0% houses), indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for more diverse, affordable housing options.
+New development consists of 18.0% detached houses and 82.0% medium and high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+This represents a shift from the area's existing housing composition of 47.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for diverse, affordable housing options.

 Ormond reflects a transitioning market with around 275 people per approval.

-Population forecasts indicate Ormond will gain 2,113 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Population forecasts indicate Ormond will gain 2,223 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development